0xFableOrg/roll-op/README.md

     l1                  starts a local L1 node
-    deploy-l2           deploys but does not start an L2 chain start-l2            start all components of the rollup system (see below) l2-engine           starts a local L2 execution engine (op-geth) node l2-sequencer        starts a local L2 node (op-node) in sequencer mode l2-batcher          starts a local L2 transaction batcher
+    deploy-l2           deploys but does not start an L2 chain l2-engine           starts a local L2 execution engine (op-geth) node l2-sequencer        starts a local L2 node (op-node) in sequencer mode l2-batcher          starts a local L2 transaction batcher